HugoCunha/DLTTestRobot/README.md

 v0.1.2:

+* DLT file output also in reports directory
+* Marker when test fails
 * Test version output
 * Test report with summary in folder reports
 * One test report for all test jobs